Enough of the body shaming.

 Is it any wonder that many women don’t know how to trust their bodies or have a sense that decisions about their body are theirs and theirs alone to make?”

-What’s Right For Me?
-Making decisions in pregnancy and childbirth
+I wrote these words in What’s Right For Me?
+Making decisions in pregnancy and childbirth.

 Want to stay up to date and get regular updates on birth-related research and thinking sent free to your inbox?